raspberrypi/documentation/remote-access/ssh/unix.md

-# SSH using Linux
+# SSH using Linux or Mac OS

-You can use SSH to connect to your Raspberry Pi from a Linux computer (or another Pi) from the Terminal, without installing additional software.
+You can use SSH to connect to your Raspberry Pi from a Linux computer or Mac (or another Pi) from the Terminal, without installing additional software.

 You'll need to know your Pi's IP address to connect to it.
 To find this, type `hostname -I` in the Terminal.
 Alternatively if you're running the Pi headless (without a screen), you can also look at the device list on your router or use a tool like `nmap`.